Diary of an estate agent: W1

 We are getting many disgruntled would-be buyers ringing up about the lack of homes on the market, and asking why so many new-build properties are being sold abroad.
 I have to say I do believe many UK-based buyers would be willing and able to purchase these flats, given the opportunity.

 Many of these properties are going to be “buy to leave” flats, where no one lives, whole developments with the majority of homes unlived-in, no lights on at night.
-With such a shortage of available property for Londoners, it is surely wrong.
+With such a shortage of available property to buy in London, it is surely wrong.
 I should start a campaign.

 Maybe everyone who wants to buy a new-build flat can contact me and we can go to the developers and buy in bulk, to secure some of these great homes for all of us to live in.